kesh-lang/kesh/examples.md

 true or false   --> true
 ```

-Arithmetic operators coerce its operands to `#number`.
+Arithmetic operators coerce their operands to `#number`.